pnp/sp-dev-fx-webparts/samples/react-pages-hierarchy/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|April 30, 2020|Initial release
+1.2|March 24, 2022|Updated to SPFX v1.14 and PnP packages to v3

-## Minimal Path to Awesome
+## Minimal path to awesome

-* Clone this repository
+* Clone this repository* Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-pages-hierarchy) then unzip it)
-* in the command line run:
+* From your command line, change your current directory to the directory containing this sample (`react-pages-hierarchy`, located under `samples`)* in the command line run:
   * `npm install`
   * `gulp serve`

 > This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 Visit https://aka.ms/spfx-devcontainer for further instructions.

 ## Features